 Too much to pay upfront?
 Financially, one of the problems with cloth nappies is that you need to buy everything upfront.
 Although they save you money long-term, they are expensive to buy initially.
 It may be worth considering buying your nappies over time.
 Lizzie's Real Nappies offers free postage on orders of over £40, so why not spread the cost, buying, say, £40 worth every month until you have everything you need.
 Please let us know if you'd like to discuss this further.

-This was the finding from the 2008 update to the Environment Agency’s Life Cycle Analysis Report on nappies.
 Unlike disposables, real nappies put parents in control of the impact they have on the environment, with the carbon savings directly related to how you choose to wash your real nappies.

 For example: if you wash your nappies on a full wash at 40 degrees with a tablespoon of washing powder (that's all that's needed), then dry them on the line, an airing cupboard or airer, you'll have far less impact on the environment than if you wash a half wash at 90 degress with a heap of washing powder, and then dry them in the tumble dryer.